 1 2 3 4 5

 For more information about how Elasticsearch handles settings and mappings from multiple templates that match the same index, see Elasticsearch documentation.

-To learn how to create custom Search Criteria, Sort Clauses and Facets for use with Elasticsearch, and how to index custom data and manipulate the query, see Elasticsearch extensibility.
+To learn how to create custom Search Criteria and Sort Clauses for use with Elasticsearch, and how to index custom data and manipulate the query, see Elasticsearch extensibility.